Property Manager

 Extra Requirements

 Property managers are required to obtain professional credentials or licensure in some states.
 Requirements vary by state, but many managers working in states without requirements still obtain designations to show competence and professionalism.
-BOMI International, the Community Associations Institute, the Institute of Real Estate Management, the National Association of Residential Property Managers, and the Community Association Managers International Certification Board all offer various designations, certifications, and professional development courses.
+BOMA International, the Community Associations Institute, the Institute of Real Estate Management, the National Association of Residential Property Managers, and the Community Association Managers International Certification Board all offer various designations, certifications, and professional development courses.
 Most states require recertification every 2 years.

 For additional information, visit these websites: